klebgenomics/Kleborate/README.md

 ## Let's get genotyping!

 Just want to get cracking with screening a bunch of _K. pneumoniae_ genome assemblies?
 Use the `kleborate` command.
-This will detect the MLST sequence type of the strain, genotype the _ybt_ and _clb_ loci, determine the _wzi_ (capsule synthesis gene) allele and also check for presence/absence of the acquired siderophores salmochelin (_iro_) and aerobactin (_iuc_) loci and the hypermucoidy genes _rmpA_ and _rmpA2_ (allelic typing of these should be available soon).
-For convenience, we provide code for screening for acquired resistance genes (resBLAST.py) and quinolone-resistance determining mutations in _gyrA_ and _parC_, which can optionally be called when you run `kleborate` or as a standalone script.
+This will detect the MLST sequence type of the strain, genotype the _ybt_ and _clb_ loci, determine the _wzi_ (capsule synthesis gene) allele and also check for presence/absence of the acquired siderophores salmochelin (_iro_) and aerobactin (_iuc_) loci and the hypermucoidy genes _rmpA_ and _rmpA2_ (allelic typing of these should be available soon)

+For convenience, we provide code for screening for acquired resistance genes, quinolone-resistance determining mutations in _gyrA_ and _parC_, and colistin-resistance caused by truncation of the _mgrB_ and _pmrB_ genes.
+These screens are included in `kleborate` when you use the `--resistance` option, or you can use the standalone script [`resBLAST.py`](kleborate/resBLAST.py).

 (If you haven't got good assemblies yet, try our [Unicycler](https://github.com/rrwick/Unicycler) assembler which works great on Illumina or hybrid Illumina + Nanopore/PacBio reads)